ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_manager/using_add_on_manager.md

 3. Top of Display

-    The name of selected object in Add-on explorer is displayed.
+    The name of the selected object in the Add-on explorer is displayed.

 4. Tool Bar

-    If selected object is a
+    Depending on the type of the selected object, the following buttons are shown:

-    * Script object, Save | Record Run Stop | Expand/Collapse
+    * Script object - Save | Record Run Stop | Expand/Collapse

-    * Editable object, Save
+    * Editable object - Save

-    * Others, No

-    Buttons are shown.
+    * Others - None

 5. Editor

-    Content of the selected object are displayed and if it is editable object, you can edit in the editor.
+    The content of the selected object is displayed and if it is an editable object, you can edit it.

-6. Output Controller
+6. Output Window

-    The output of the executed script is displayed.
+    The output of the executed script is displayed here.

 ## Creating a new Add-on

-Click RMB on the header of being edited category or in an area of the Add-on explorer where no object are selected > New Add-on
+Click RMB on the header of Being Edited category or in an area of the Add-on explorer where no object is selected > New Add-on

 An Add-on being edited will be created, including default folders and files.